mjdrushton/potential-pro-fit/docs/runners.rst

 \

+:Name: debug.disable-cleanup
+:Arg type: bool
+:Default: False
+:Description: If True, files copied to the remote host's job directory are retained.
+Normally these would be deleted after a job completes or the runner terminates, if this option is True, this behaviour is disabled.
+This is useful for debugging, but in most cases this option should be False or omitted completely.

+\

 :Name: header_include
 :Arg type: string
 :Description: Provide path to a file that will be be included within the PBS job submission script used to run jobs.
 This can be used to specify job requirements to the queing system through ``#PBS`` option lines.